 Solution Panels, comprised of community volunteers who meet monthly to study the on-going and emerging critical needs in Lake County in the areas of affordable housing and basic needs, children and families, health and wellness and senior citizens.
 These Solution Panels produce a “road map” for funding priorities.
 The panels examine what the current issues are, where attention is needed, and what are the gaps, they identify funding priorities and have the ability to “incubate” new program concepts.

-What does your Guidestar Gold Star Rating Mean?
+What does your Guidestar Platinum Rating Mean?
 (How do I know I can entrust my donation to you?)

 How are funds allocated?

 Community volunteers meet monthly to study the specific funding requests from each program throughout five areas; basic needs, children and families, seniors, health counseling, and health services.
 The E&I Panels carefully assess how effectively and efficiently agencies are using United Way funding.
 Programs that address high priority needs and demonstrate measurable impact are given preference in funding, while programs not designed to meet high priority needs or ones that are inefficient and provide little impact may not be funded at all.

 In 2013, United Way of Lake County initiated a Community Wide Needs Assessment to further explore where the growing and critical needs are in our community and what UWLC can do to meet those needs.
 United Way formed a community-based Advisory Committee to guide an effort to collect available data from agencies, the government and other services.
 The ultimate goal is to review all collected data, find “gaps in services”, and thus provide the foundation for community dialogue on funding and service delivery.

 Where can I turn to find help for a specific question or problem?

 Dial 2-1-1.
 This help hotline operates 24-hours/7-day a week and serves as an information referral service for our community.
 When you don’t know where to turn for advice or help, dial 2-1-1.